Company donates new bathroom to Riviera Beach man in need

-For almost 3 decades Brian Taylor has been suffering with multiple sclerosis.
+For almost three decades, Brian Taylor has been suffering with multiple sclerosis.

-Brian, who is wheelchair-bound, has relied on his caregiver, his mother, to help him around.
+Taylor, who is wheelchair-bound, has relied on his caregiver -- his mother -- to help him around.

 But now she can no longer lift him up.